 Enemy AI - enemies have perception and track you, pursue you, and can lose track of you based on distance and speed (attacking you is coming soon)

-An inventory UI with scrolling, pickup/swapping, and data serialization for saving.
+An inventory UI with draggable and action-based interaction systems.
+Scrolling, pickup/swapping, and data serialization for saving.
 Each item is a scriptable object that holds stat effects, player stat modifications, and more.